All Episodes

 Let's go down to 28% on the income side.

-But he said, I wish Congress would do a better job of explaining that they're limited by the process and by de facto by default, the Democrats who will never get 60 votes.
+But he said, I wish Congress would do a better job of explaining that they're limited by the process and by de facto, by default, the Democrats, who will never get 60 votes.

 We're not going to get one Democrat for this tax bill.

-Can you just spread the word up there that these guys have to do a better job of explaining, like, yes, we want more.
+I'm asking you as a friend and as a leader of our ideological movement, can you just spread the word up there that these guys have to do a better job of explaining?

 But right now, this is good.